-Improving airflow via a cold air intake or improved cylinder heads is a great way to get more power out of your 1985 Mustang’s engine.
+Improving airflow via improved cylinder heads is a great way to get more power out of your 1985 Mustang’s engine.
 Air flow was a weakness of Fox Body Mustangs, and it’s an easy improvement.
-Some fixes, like a functional hood scoop, can also improve your builds overall look.
+Some fixes, like a functional hood scoop, can also improve your build's overall look.

 Chassis flex is a noted problem in Fox Body Mustangs.
 A K-member upgrade can help improve your suspension’s rigidity and handling.

 While few things were changed for the 1985 Mustang, it’s a popular year for collectors.
 The improved T5 transmission made the day-to-day driving experience more fun.
 The 1985.5 SVO was also the most powerful of the three years the SVO was in production.